kgeidel/msds434-dispatch-predictions/README.md

 #### User roles & capabilities

   &nbsp;&nbsp;&nbsp;&nbsp;There is one class of users: firematic officers.
-They will have access to the forecasts and descriptive metrics and status of the model (i.e. feature importance, last update, number of records, etc.)
+They will have access to the forecasts, descriptive metrics and status of the model (i.e. feature importance, last update, number of records, etc.)

 #### Core functionality